 In a trial with smokers who wanted to quit, Brewer taught clients to stop fighting their urge to smoke.
 Instead, become curious about smoking.
 The people in the trial were told to keep smoking, but whenever they smoked, to focus on the experience of smoking itself and nothing else.

 I smoked for nearly 20 years and can tell you that smoking for me was mental check out time, so the act of focusing on the cigarette itself would be an enormous change.

-One client reported back that when she focused on the smoking, she became intensely aware of the horrible smell and taste.
+One client reported back that when she just focused on smoking, she became immensely aware of the horrible smell and taste.
 As Brewer suggests, “the spell of smoking” started to break.

 Does that mean the client suddenly stopped smoking?
 Absolutely not!
 (Remember the whole bit about the prefrontal cortex shutting down during stress?)
 But it does mean that she was able to start rewiring her brain’s relationship with smoking.

 Okay, but how does this actually work?
 Let’s say you are a smoker.
 You begin by really focusing on your smoking.
 Here are some questions you can ask yourself while you’re lighting up and puffing away.
 (You can adapt and change accordingly to fit whatever habit you’re currently dealing with if smoking isn’t it.)

 - How does your body feel when you smoke?

 - Does your nose start to get a little congested?

 - What are lungs doing while you smoke?

 Chances are you don’t love what you’re experiencing in that moment.
 Keep observing your smoking whenever you do it.